Tidunbly/Telegram-spammer/README.md

 Packages that you need to install.

-pip install pyrogram
+pip install pyrogram,
-pip install aiogram
+pip install aiogram,
 pip install asyncio